 - Is the published set of RDA vocabularies complete and stable?

 - Why do some of the published elements have weird labels and definitions, like "is contains (item)" and "Relates a resource to a resource embodying the resource"?

-- Do the value vocabularies match the vocabularies in RDA?
+- Do the element sets and value vocabularies match the vocabularies in RDA?